 Thus, the largest difference in the ages for cat ownership was for ages 6–10.
 Dog or other pet ownership was not included in this questionnaire.44

 2) The second study included 264 mothers of individuals with schizophrenia or bipolar disorder and 528 matched controls and included questions on both cat and dog ownership as follows:

 |During pregnancy||Birth to age 13||During pregnancy||Birth to age 13|

 Families in which the individual later developed schizophrenia or bipolar disorder were significantly more likely to have owned a cat, but not a dog, between birth and age 13 (p=0.0072) but not during the pregnancy.45

-These four studies are summarized on the following table:
+These six studies are summarized on the following table:

 |2010 Turkish study||Cat ownership, birth to age 13||176/300 (59%)||14/150 (9%)||p< .001|

-A few of the T. gondii antibody studies (see section V) have also collected information on cat exposure.
+A few of the T. gondii antibody studies (see section V) have also collected information on cat exposure but not specifically in childhood.
 For example, a Turkish study of 73 patients with first-episode schizophrenia and 40 controls reported that 15/73 (28%) of the patients had a cat in their house compared to 1/40 (3%) of the controls (p=0.006).48